Michelle Obama Reveals Why She Didn't Smile During Trump's Inauguration

 “Someone from Barack’s administration might have said that the optics there were bad, that what the public saw didn’t reflect the president’s reality or ideals.
 But in this case, maybe it did.
 Realizing it, I made my own optic adjustment.
 I stopped even trying to smile.”

-In an interview with ABC’s Robin Roberts for Good Morning America, The Hill notes, Obama reveals that she also wrote about the fact that Donald Trump remains known for infamously spreading conspiracy theories about her husband in, the so-called “birther” theory in particular.
+In an interview with ABC’s Robin Roberts for Good Morning America, The Hill notes, Obama reveals that she also wrote about the fact that Donald Trump remains known for infamously spreading conspiracy theories about her husband with the so-called “birther” theory, in particular.

 “The whole thing was crazy and mean-spirited, of course, its underlying bigotry and xenophobia hardly concealed,” Michelle writes in Becoming.

-According to the former First Lady of the United States, Donald Trump’s habit of promoting conspiracy theories about her husband was also dangerous, and meant to “stir up the wingnuts and kooks.”
+According to the former first lady, Donald Trump’s habit of promoting conspiracy theories about her husband was also dangerous, and meant to “stir up the wingnuts and kooks.”

 In her memoir, Obama recalls how she felt frightened that one of Trump fans reading and listening to him spreading baseless conspiracy theories about her husband would travel to Washington and put her family at risk.